-- 17.1 The term 'admission arrangements' means "The overall procedure, practices and oversubscription criteria used in deciding the allocation of school places including any device or means used to determine whether a school place is to be offered".
-The admission arrangements therefore include not only this policy, but all other admission related documents and any other published information about the School's admission processes. - 17.2 Under the Code, the Admission Authority for a school must formally determine the admission arrangements for the next intake at that school every year on or before 28 February.
+17.1 The term 'admission arrangements' means "The overall procedure, practices and oversubscription criteria used in deciding the allocation of school places including any device or means used to determine whether a school

+- 17.2 Under the Code, the Admission Authority (LEC for each school) must formally determine the admission arrangements for the next intake at that school every year on or before 28 February.
 Where no changes (other than changing dates/deadlines) are proposed, there is no need to consult.
-Where changes are proposed (other than a proposed increase in PAN), the Admission Authority must carry out a 6 week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements.
-Where no changes have been proposed in the intervening period, the Admission Authority must consult on the admission arrangements every 7 years.

-17.3 Once determined on or before 28 February, the School's admission arrangements for that intake must be published and a copy provided to their Local Authority.
-Determined admission arrangements cannot be varied except in limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-All other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'.

-17.4 The admission arrangements will be reviewed annually by the Trust Board.
+Where changes are proposed (other than a proposed increase in PAN), the LEC will carry out a 6-week statutory consultation in accordance with the Code between 1 October and 31 January ahead of determination of the admission arrangements.
+Where no changes have been proposed in the intervening period, the LEC must consult on the admission arrangements every 7 years. - 17.3 Once determined on or before 28 February, the School's admission arrangements for that intake must be published and a copy provided to the Local Authority.
+Determined admission arrangements cannot be varied except in limited circumstances to correct a mistake or give effect to a decision of a school's Adjudicator.
+All other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 17.4 The admission arrangements will be reviewed annually by the Trust Board.